JKostikiadis/MultiAxisCharts/README.md

 ### Usage

-The charts uses the well knowned Axis (NumberAxis, CategoryAxis) and to add data to the chart you have to add one or more MultiAxisChart.Series<?,?> containing new MultiAxisChart.Data<?,?> data.
+The charts uses the well known Axis (NumberAxis, CategoryAxis) and to add data to the chart you have to add one or more MultiAxisChart.Series<?,?> containing new MultiAxisChart.Data<?,?> data.
 Example :

 ```java
 MultiAxisScatterChart chart = new MultiAxisScatterChart(xAxis, yAxis, y2Axis);